-‘Young And The Restless’ Spoilers: Mariah Sick Of Hilary And Devon – Dumps Billionaire To Purse Tessa Instead
+‘Young And The Restless’ Spoilers: Mariah Sick Of Hilary And Devon – Dumps Billionaire To Pursue Tessa Instead

 No matter what happens with Tessa, it won’t be too long before Mariah is done with Devon.
 Even after Mariah ditches him, don’t look for Devon to run back to Hilary.
 Devon will see that Hilary did everything she could to ruin his chances of a happy ending with Mariah, and he won’t take that lightly.
 Plus, Lily will constantly be in her brother’s ear telling him to stay far from Hilary.
 Before all is said and done, Mariah and Tessa might be happy together while Devon is missing his ginger ex and Hilary is still all alone!

-Be sure to catch up on other hot Y&R action including Victor and Ravi’s coming confrontation, Ashley’s humiliation thanks to Dina, and Scott telling VIctor about Abby financing the human trafficking ring.
+Be sure to catch up on other hot Y&R action including Victor and Ravi’s coming confrontation, Ashley’s humiliation thanks to Dina, and Scott telling Victor about Abby financing the human trafficking ring.
 Check back often for more Young and the Restless spoilers.

 [Featured Image by Kathy Hutchins/Shutterstock]